 As a reporter from the BBC once stated, "When [Mount] Everest takes a life, it also keeps it."
-The number of bodies on Everest grows every year, with climbers dying on its slopes every year.
-Causes of death include hypothermia, exhaustion, lack of oxygen, falls, and other various accidents.
+The number of bodies on Everest grows every year from the climbers who lose their lives on its slopes.
+Causes of death include hypothermia, exhaustion, lack of oxygen, and falls, among other realities.
 Once the bodies are frozen, they become attached to the hillside, and on Everest they stay - permanently.
-One of Everest's most famous residents, Green Boots, who fell victim to the deadliest day in Everest history, resides at a particular enclave on the mountain where most hikers must pass.
+One of Everest's most famous residents, Green Boots, who fell victim to the deadliest day in Everest history, resides at a particular location on the mountain where most hikers must pass.
 As a result, Green Boots on Everest has become one of the landmarks for those heading up the slopes.

 So who is Green Boots?
 Not many know the real story behind his life or what led him to climb Everest.
-In the past few years, he's even disappeared, only inciting further debate and speculation about him.
-But if you ever find yourself trekking up Mount Everest, keep an eye out for some neon green boots.
+In reality, he's believed to be Tsewang Paljor, an Indian climber who passed in the 1996 Everest Disaster.
+If you ever find yourself trekking up Mount Everest, keep an eye out for some neon green boots.
 They may just come in handy.

 He Is A Trail Marker For Other Climbers